-For further information on the TPIU, contact Silicon Labs support for the ARM® CortexTM-M3 Technical Reference Manual, the ARM® CoreSightTM Components Technical Reference Manual, the ARM® v7-M Architecture Reference Manual, and the ARM® v7-M Architecture Application Level Reference Manual.
+For further information on the TPIU, contact Silicon Labs support for the ARM[®] CortexTM-M3 Technical Reference Manual, the ARM[®] CoreSightTM Components Technical Reference Manual, the ARM[®] v7-M Architecture Reference Manual, and the ARM[®] v7-M Architecture Application Level Reference Manual.

-11. Instrumentation Trace Macrocell (ITM)
+13. Instrumentation Trace Macrocell (ITM)

-The EM341 integrates the standard ARM® Instrumentation Trace Macrocell (ITM).
-The ITM is an application-driven trace source that supports printf style debugging to trace software events and emits diagnostic system information from the ARM® Data Watchpoint and Trace (DWT).
+The EM35x integrates the standard ARM[®] Instrumentation Trace Macrocell (ITM).
+The ITM is an application-driven trace source that supports printf style debugging to trace software events and emits diagnostic system information from the ARM[®] Data Watchpoint and Trace (DWT).
 Software using the ITM generates Software Instrumentation Trace (SWIT).
 In addition, the ITM provides coarse-grained timestamp functionality.
 The ITM emits trace information as packets, and these packets are sent to the Trace Port Interface Unit (TPIU).
 Three sources can generate packets.
 If multiple sources generate packets at the same time, the ITM arbitrates the order in which the packets are output.
 The three sources, in decreasing order of priority, are:

 - Software trace.
 Software can write directly to ITM stimulus registers, emitting packets. - Hardware trace.
-The DWT generates packets that the ITM emits.
+The DWT generates packets that the ITM emits. - Time stamping.
+Timestamps are emitted relative to packets, and the ITM contains a 21-bit counter to generate the timestamps.